The 3 Best Stretches for Ballroom Dancing

-Whatever the dance styles used during the competition, participants are often scored on some very diverse criteria.
-Dancers earn points for their poise, posture, expressionism, timing and presentation as well as their foot and leg action.
+In a competition, participants earn points for their poise, posture, expressions, timing and presentation as well as their foot and leg action.

 The major muscle groups that will get a workout with ballroom dancing include:

-- The hip abductors, hip adductors, quadriceps, calves, the hamstring and gluteals.
+- The hip abductors, hip adductors (groin), quadriceps, calves, the hamstring and gluteals.

 - The upper back muscles, especially the area around the shoulders and upper arms including the triceps and the girdle and deltoid muscles.